ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ### 🌟 [edit-currently-playing-attrib-helper.pl](../BAT-and-UTIL-files-1/edit-currently-playing-attrib-helper.pl):

 Used in this project for 🦙 *[WinAmp](https://forums.winamp.com/forum/winamp/winamp-discussion/306661-winamp-5-666-released-build-3516)* 🦙 integration only, by ```go-to-currently-playing-song-dir.bat``` to determine the folder of the current song playing.
 Processes the ```winamp_now_playing.txt``` file generated by the [WinampNowPlayingToFile plugin](https://github.com/Aldaviva/WinampNowPlayingToFile) to determine this information.
 This method was used becuase API calls would limit us to only using this on the same computer that is running [WinAmp](https://forums.winamp.com/forum/winamp/winamp-discussion/306661-winamp-5-666-released-build-3516), and we want to be able to run this from *other* computers in the household, without having to poke through any kind of security.
-This is a very ad-hoc organic spaghetti script that isn't at all nice-looking, but was fixedu p a lot in 2024 to branch past all the horribly ugly legacy 2008, 2009, 2012, and 2013 code, which all worked with the [Last.FM](https://www.last.fm/user/ClioCJS) logfile, an approach we have discontinued because it would create a big hassle every time Last.FM updated their logfile format.
+This is a very ad-hoc organic spaghetti script that isn’t at all nice-looking, but was fixedu p a lot in 2024 to branch past all the horribly ugly legacy 2008, 2009, 2012, and 2013 code, which all worked with the [Last.FM](https://www.last.fm/user/ClioCJS) logfile, an approach we have discontinued because it would create a big hassle every time Last.FM updated their logfile format.

 &nbsp;